haiwen/seaticket-admin-docs/manual/setup/setup_seaticket_single.md

 ### Preparing seaticket_db

-Before starting SeaTicket, you need to create a MySQL user (this manual uses `seaticket` as an example, which is also the default value in the configuration) and a database for SeaTicket server (this manual uses `seaticket_db` as an example, which is also the default value in the configuration).
+Before starting SeaTicket, you need to create a MySQL user (`seaticket` as the example in this manual) and a database for SeaTicket server (`seaticket_db` as the example in this manual).

 Copy `mysql.sql` file to the host `/tmp` directory: